Dollar up against commodity currencies but oil rebound tempers safety bid

 “I’m still of the view that the dollar rally is on borrowed time, but there are still signs of stress, and it’s not clear that the dollar shortage has been addressed for everyone.”

-The greenback rose slightly to 24.5120 Mexican pesos MXN=D3, sitting close to a two-week high.
+The greenback rose slightly to 24.5120 Mexican pesos, sitting close to a two-week high.

-Against the Norwegian crown NOK=, the U.S. currency held steady at 10.8012, near a one-month high reached on Wednesday.
+Against the Norwegian crown, the U.S. currency held steady at 10.8012, near a one-month high reached on Wednesday.

-Brent crude LCOc1 also advanced from the its lowest level since June 1999.
+Brent crude also advanced from the its lowest level since June 1999.

 These gains pale against persistent investor concerns about the collapse in demand for oil, as major economies have been brought to a virtual standstill with stay-at-home rules and severe restrictions on businesses and travel aimed at limiting the spread of the coronavirus.